 MNCM values engagement by its members, employers, and industry partners to support MNCM’s mission.
 Below are several options to support MNCM and engage with us.

 Supporting Membership (for Medical Groups and Advocacy Organizations)

 Supporting membership is a great way to show your support and commitment to improving the quality and affordability of health care in our community through collaboration with other stakeholders.
 It also supports MNCM’s efforts to make quality measurement easier so clinic staff can spend more time on improvement activities.
-Annual membership dues are designed to be affordable and for medical groups are based on the number of providers reported by the medical group through annual registration for data submission.
+Annual membership dues are designed to be affordable and are based on the size of the medical group based on the number of providers reported by the medical group through annual registration for data submission.

 Benefits of Membership: